 Gut health plays a vital role in promoting wellness.
 Hippocrates said, “All Diseases Begin in the Gut.”

-Previously, it was believed that gut performs only the basic functions including digesting food, releasing nutrients, etc. Later, it’s involvement in physiological areas was considered.
+Previously, it was believed that the gut performs only the basic functions including digesting food, releasing nutrients, etc. Later, its involvement in physiological areas was considered.
 The gut contains trillions of organisms found in the body, and these include protozoa, parasites, archaea, bacteria, fungi, etc.

 Researchers have found that there’s a link between gut health and mental health.
 And, PTSD patients have lower levels of some gut bacteria as compared to those who don’t suffer from this condition.

-Many foods (especially probiotic and cultured foods) can help for maintaining good gut health.
+Many foods (especially probiotics and cultured foods) can help for maintaining good gut health.

 According to a paper published within Cannabis and Cannabinoid Research, medical marijuana has been used for treating conditions related to the gastrointestinal tract.
 It also explains that the body’s ECS (endocannabinoid system) is helpful in the proper functioning of the gastrointestinal tract.